Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 5. Additional Materials:

-In the case of promotion the President will inform the faculty member of the results in writing and send copies to the chairpersons of the department and the Faculty Personnel Council no later than thirty days after the Board of Trustees makes its final decision.
+In the case of promotion the President will inform the faculty member of the results in writing and send copies to the chairpersons of the department and the Faculty Personnel Committee no later than thirty days after the Board of Trustees makes its final decision.

 E. POST TENURE EVALUATION